awhicks/CS-3704-S23/_lectures/lect15.md

 {% include drop_down_style.html %}

+# Today in class

+* We'll briefly discuss the CATME survey results
+* Then: standup on team02
+* Then: work on team02

+# Topics Coming up soon:

+* team03 will add frontend development in JavaScript for CRUD operations on top of the backend we've already built
+* We'll discuss how to do an "Agile Retrospective", and then do one
+* We'll start looking at the legacy code projects

+# CATME

-The results of the first CATME survey will be released sometime before class starts today (before 5pm Thu Oct 27).
+The results of the first CATME survey will be released sometime before class starts today
+* i.e. before 5pm Thu Oct 27.
 I'm just waiting on one student to finish.

 Once they are released, I want to invite you to review them.

 There is some detail about CATME results in the "drop down" (if you click the arrow).

 <details>
-  <summary>About your CATME results</summary>
+  <summary>Details about your CATME results</summary>

 After they are released, you should be able to see something like this.
 (These are all examples from CMPSC 156 but *not* from this quarter).